syncfusion-content/blazor-docs/blazor/rich-text-editor/webassembly-performance.md

 ```

 N> * **PreventRender** method internally overrides the **ShouldRender** method of the RichTextEditor to prevent rendering.
-<br/> * It is recommended to use the **PreventRender** method for user interactive events such as ValueChange, BeforePasteCleanup, etc., for better performance.
+<br/> * It is recommended to use the **PreventRender** method for user interactive events such as OnToolbarClick, UpdatedToolbarStatus, etc., for better performance.
 <br/> * For events without any argument such as **DataBound**, you can use the **PreventRender** method of the RichTextEditor to disable rendering.